This tutorial covers:

 Writing tests in any programming language can be difficult, but it does not have to be.
 In this tutorial, I will show you how you can easily write and run tests using Flask and Pytest.

-As a bonus, we will also integrate a CI/CD pipeline to run tests on a Flask app using CircleCI.
+As a bonus, we will also integrate these Flask tests into a CI/CD pipeline using CircleCI.

 Prerequisites